kopia/kopia/site/content/docs/Repositories/_index.md

 * [Google Drive](#google-drive)
   * Kopia supports Google Drive natively and through Kopia's Rclone option (see below)
   * Native support for Google Drive in Kopia is currently experimental
-  * Native Google Drive support operates differently than Kopia's support for Google Drive through Rclone (see below); you will not be able to use the two interchangably, so pick one
+  * Native Google Drive support operates differently than Kopia's support for Google Drive through Rclone; you will not be able to use the two interchangably, so pick one
 * All remote servers or cloud storage that support [WebDAV](#webdav)
 * All remote servers or cloud storage that support [SFTP](#sftp)
 * Dropbox, OneDrive, Google Drive, and all cloud storage supported by [Rclone](#rclone)
   * Rclone is a (free and open-source) third-party program that you must download and setup seperately before you can use it with Kopia
-  * Once you setup Rclone, Kopia automatically manages Rclone for you, so you do not need to do much beyond the initial setup, aside from ensuring Rclone is kept up-to-date
+  * Once you setup Rclone, Kopia automatically manages and runs Rclone for you, so you do not need to do much beyond the initial setup, aside from enabling Rclone's self-update feature so that it stays up-to-date
   * Kopia's Rclone support is experimental and all the cloud storage supported by Rclone has not been tested to work with Kopia; Kopia has been tested to work with Dropbox, OneDrive, and Google Drive through Rclone
-* Your local machine
-* Any network-attached storage or server
+* Your local machine and any network-attached storage or server
 * Your own remote server by setting up a [Kopia Repository Server](../docs/repository-server/)

 > PRO TIP: Many cloud storage providers offer a variety of [storage tiers](../docs/advanced/storage-tiers/) that may (or may not) help decrease your cost of cloud storage, depending on your use case.
 See the [storage tiers documentation](/docs/advanced/storage-tiers/) to learn the different types of files Kopia stores in repositories and which one of these file types you can possibly move to archive tiers, such as Amazon Deep Glacier.